dekoza/mtgpl/BNG.rst

 Dawn to Dusk
-    Choose one or both — Return target enchantment card from your graveyard to your hand

-     and/or destroy target enchantment.
+    Choose one or both — Return target enchantment card from your graveyard to your hand; and/or destroy target enchantment.

 Deepwater Hypnotist